Taj Mahal (musician): Career

-Mahal moved to Santa Monica, California, in 1964 and formed Rising Sons with fellow blues rock musicians Ry Cooder and Jessie Lee Kincaid, landing a record deal with Columbia Records soon after.
-Jesse Ed Davis, a Kiowa native from Oklahoma, joined Taj Mahal and played guitar and piano on Mahal's first four albums.
+Mahal moved to Santa Monica, California, in 1964 and formed Rising Sons with fellow blues rock musicians Ry Cooder, Jessie Lee Kincaid and future Byrds drummer Kevin Kelley, landing a record deal with Columbia Records soon after.
+After the Rising Sons disbanded, Jesse Ed Davis, a Kiowa native from Oklahoma, joined Taj Mahal and played guitar and piano on Mahal's first four albums.
 The group was one of the first interracial bands of the period, which may have hampered their commercial viability.
 However, Rising Sons bassist Gary Marker later recalled the band's members had come to a creative impasse and were unable to reconcile their musical and personal differences even with the guidance of veteran producer Terry Melcher.
 They recorded enough songs for a full-length album, but released only a single and the band soon broke up.
+However, Jesse Ed Davis would continue playing with Taj in his live bands into the early 70s.
 Legacy Records did release The Rising Sons Featuring Taj Mahal and Ry Cooder in 1992 with material from that period.
 During this time Mahal was also working with other musicians like Howlin' Wolf, Buddy Guy, Lightnin' Hopkins, and Muddy Waters.

 Mahal stayed with Columbia for his solo career, releasing the self-titled Taj Mahal and The Natch'l Blues in 1968.
 His track "Statesboro Blues" was featured on side 2 of the very successful Columbia/CBS sampler album, The Rock Machine Turns You On, giving a huge early impetus to his career.
 Giant Step/De Old Folks at Home with session musician Jesse Ed Davis followed in 1969.
 During this time he and Cooder worked with the Rolling Stones, with whom he has performed at various times throughout his career.
 In 1968, he performed in the film The Rolling Stones Rock and Roll Circus.
+In 1969, he performed at the Gold Rush rock music festival in Amador County.

-He recorded a total of twelve albums for Columbia from the late 1960s into the 1970s.
+Mahal recorded a total of twelve albums for Columbia from the late 1960s into the 1970s.
 His work of the 1970s was especially important, in that his releases began incorporating West Indian and Caribbean music, jazz and reggae into the mix.
 In 1972, he acted in and wrote the film score for the movie Sounder, which starred Cicely Tyson.
 He reprised his role and returned as composer in the sequel, Part 2, Sounder.

 In 1976 Mahal left Columbia and signed with Warner Bros.
 Records, recording three albums for them.
 One of these was another film score for 1977's Brothers; the album shares the same name.
 After his time with Warner Bros., he struggled to find another record contract, this being the era of heavy metal and disco music.